 Student-centered learning is one of the biggest “buzzes” in education currently.
 Maybe you went to professional development and they spoke about it, or perhaps your district is moving towards that model.
 Maybe you’ve heard about it and are wondering why student-centered learning…or maybe you’ve even been working with the model but want to hone in on your craft.
 No matter what position you fall under, one thing is for sure….

-Student-centred learning is here for the long haul….but there is not a lot out there on how to actually “do” it.
+Student-centered learning is here for the long haul….but there is not a lot out there on how to actually “do” it.

-A quick internet search will show you a ton of information about the benefits of a student-centred learning environment.
+A quick internet search will show you a ton of information about the benefits of a student-centered learning environment.
 I am sure you have heard someone or another rave about how well students work with this approach.

 There is a great article by Julie K. Brown (that can be found here) where she puts it perfectly:

 “Put simply, student-centered instruction is when the planning, teaching, and assessment revolve around the needs and abilities of the students.
 The teacher shares control of the classroom, and students are allowed to explore, experiment, and discover on their own.”

 If the thought of this just made you a tiny bit nauseous, fear not.
 I promise you this is ORGANIZED CHAOS and it is fabulous.

 A student-centered classroom might be loud, but it helps create an environment that naturally differentiates for each student and allows them to leave a more traditional, passive role in the classroom.

 They are active participants in the learning process and orchestrate their own discovery of information.
 They are given choice and voice with what works for their learning as individuals and what they need in order to be successful.